- Uruguay 2x

 Of those 19 World Cups, six times the host nation has been the champion:

 6/19 for the host nation is far from perfect odds from a gambling standpoint.
 But it is significant.
 And it doesn’t even tell the whole story of home advantage.
 Let’s look back into history:

 The first two World Cups were won by the host nations (Uruguay and Italy respectively).
-And the 1938 World Cup, hosted in France, was won by Uruguay again.
+And the 1938 World Cup, hosted in France, was won by Italy again.

 After 1938, World War II ravaged the sport by sending all able-bodied men to War–including most of the professional athletes of the day.

 1942 and 1946 were dark summers indeed.
 No World Cups were hosted, and the World suffered a 12 year drought of the beautiful game that saw many of the World’s stars swap out football jerseys for military uniforms.
 Who knows how much talent and potential was lost to that war.

 In 1950, Brazil hosted the World Cup and finished runner-up to 1930 and 1938 champions Uruguay.